near/docs/docs/tutorials/contracts/nfts/7-events.md

 #### Scenario A - simple mint

-In this scenario, Benji wants to mint an NFT to mike with a token ID `"team-token"` and he doesn't include a message.
+In this scenario, Benji wants to mint an NFT to Mike with a token ID `"team-token"` and he doesn't include a message.
 The log should look as follows.

 ```rust
 EVENT_JSON:{